HuettelmaierLab/topFracCCLE/README.md

 # Cell Line Classification with CCLE SNP Data

-This script provides a function to classify a query cell line (from a VCF file) by comparing its SNPs (single nucleotide polymorphisms) to those in the Cancer Cell Line Encyclopedia (CCLE) dataset.
+This script provides a function to classify a query cell line (from a VCF file) by comparing its SNPs (single nucleotide polymorphisms) to those in the reference Cancer Cell Line Encyclopedia (CCLE) dataset.
 It returns the best-matching cell lines based on the fraction of shared mutations.

 ## Function